Kong/cloud-migration-journey/README.md

 This will create a `.kmj` directory in your `$HOME`, and prompt for various inputs:

 1. AWS CLI credentials are configured
-2. The path to the kong license
-3. Open the Kong Migration Journey configuration file, `users.tfvars`, where you populate Kong Konnect info, and change the default AWS settings (AWS Region, VPC, Subnets).
+1. Open the Kong Migration Journey configuration file, `users.tfvars`, where you populate Kong Konnect info, and change the default AWS settings (AWS Region, VPC, Subnets).

 #### Step 4 - Deploy AWS Infra